2016–17 Washington Huskies women's basketball team

 The 2016–17 Washington Huskies women's basketball team represented University of Washington during the 2016–17 NCAA Division I women's basketball season.
-The Huskies, led by fourth year head coach Mike Neighbors, played their home games at Alaska Airlines Arena and were members of the Pac-12 Conference.
+The Huskies, led by fourth-year head coach Mike Neighbors, played their home games at Alaska Airlines Arena and were members of the Pac-12 Conference.
 In the final regular season game for the Huskies on February 25, 2017, Kelsey Plum scored a Pac-12 record 57 points in an 84–77 win over Utah to set NCAA Division I women's basketball career scoring record.
 They finished the season 29–6, 15–3 in Pac-12 play to finish in a tie for second place.
 They were upset by the 10 seed Oregon in the quarterfinals of Pac-12 women's tournament.
-They received an at-large bid of the NCAA women's tournament where they defeated Montana State and Oklahoma in the first and second rounds before losing to Mississippi State in the sweet sixteen.
-With 29 wins in the regular season, the most wins in school history.
+They received an at-large bid to the NCAA women's tournament where they defeated Montana State and Oklahoma in the first and second rounds before losing to Mississippi State in the sweet sixteen.
+They had 29 wins in the regular season, the most in school history.

-On April 3, Mike Neighbors resigned from Washington to accept the head coaching job at Arkansas.
+On April 3, Mike Neighbors resigned from Washington to accept a head coaching job at Arkansas.
 He finished with a four-year record of 98–41.